Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

 \subsubsection{Summary of contributions to the form factors}

-Combining Eqs.~\eqref{eq:totNLL}, \eqref{SB_contri_up} and \eqref{SB_contri_bottom}, we obtain the final results for our form factors for the decay $B\to \ell\ell\ell'\nu$,
+Combining Eqs.~\eqref{eq:FVFA-NLL}, \eqref{eq:softLO}, \eqref{eq:softNLL}, \eqref{SB_contri_up} and \eqref{SB_contri_bottom}, we obtain the final results for our form factors for the decay $B\to \ell\ell\ell'\nu$,

-In order to compare the different contributions to the form factors we plot the individual terms as a function of $q^2$ in Fig.~\ref{fig:formfacbifur} for $p^2=10$ GeV$^2$.
-The dotted blue curve shows the form factors at leading order $F_{V/A}^{\rm sym}$, as defined in Eq.~\eqref{eq:formfac}.
-The solid blue curve shows the form factors after including the radiative and soft corrections, i.e.~$F_{V/A}^{\rm NLL}+\xi_{\rm soft}^{\rm NLL}$ as given in Eq.~\eqref{eq:totNLL}.
-Note that the contribution of the symmetry-breaking terms is at most $10\%$ of the symmetry-preserving terms, and therefore we have scaled them by a factor of 10 in the plot.
-The red and green dotted curves show these scaled symmetry breaking terms, $\Delta F_{V}^{(u)}$ from Eq.~\eqref{SB_contri_up} and $\Delta F_{V}^{(b)}$ from Eq.~\eqref{SB_contri_bottom} respectively.
+In order to compare the different contributions to the form factors we plot the individual terms as a function of $q^2$ in Fig.~\ref{fig:formfacbifur} for $q_-=5$ GeV.
+The blue and red curves show the full form factors at leading order as defined in Eq.~\eqref{eq:FVFA-final}.
+The dashed blue and red lines show the soft and resonant contributions i.e.~$\xi_{V/A}^{\rm NLL}$ as defined in Eq.~\eqref{eq:softdisp}.
+The purple dotted curves show the symmetric contributions to $F_{V/A}$, $F_{V/A}^{\rm NLL}$ as defined in Eq.~\eqref{eq:FVFA-NLL}.
+Finally the purple dot-dashed line depicts the sum of the symmetry breaking terms, $\Delta F^{\rm asym}_{V}$ defined in Eq.~\eqref{asym_contribution}.
 The contribution of photon emission from the $b$ quark is always negative due to the negative charge of the $b$ quark.
-In Fig.~\ref{fig:formfacbifur} we see that the contribution of $\Delta F_{V}^{(b)}$ is highly suppressed in comparison to $\Delta{F}_V^{(u)}$ near $q^2=1$ GeV$^2$ ($\Delta F_{V}^{(u)}(1\,\mbox{GeV}^2)\sim 5\Delta{F}_V^{(b)}(1\,\mbox{GeV}^2)$) but the two quantities are comparable at low $q^2$.
-We further observe that radiative corrections reduce the form factor at leading order by a factor of $30-60\%$, varying over the $q^2$ range.
+We observe that the form factors $F_V$ and $F_A$ are dominated by the symmetric NLL result $F_{V/A}^{\rm NLL}$, except for around the $\rho$ and $\omega$ resonances, where $\xi^{\rm NLL}_{V}$ and $\xi^{\rm NLL}_{A}$ dominate.
+We find that the resonances contribute over 40\% of the form factors between $q^2=$0.3 and 1.2 GeV$^2$ for $F_V$ and between $q^2=$0.4 and 1.1 GeV$^2$ for $F_A$, meaning that in these regions the sensitivity to $\lambda_B$ is potentially diminished.